kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-> _“Then we may begin by assuming that there are three classes of men — lovers of wisdom, lovers of honour, lovers of gain?” — Plato_
+> _“In the beginner's mind there are many possibilities, in the expert's there are few.” — Shunryu Suzuki_

 <!-- Let's update the log every Sunday.
 Let's Go! -->